gatewaycash/gateway/modules/docs/docs/api.html.md

 ```

 The PATCH `/platforms` endpoint allows you to specify new settings for a
 platform.
-Currently, setting a new name and description are supported.
+This is how the policies that govern your platforms are managed.

 ### Parameters